docs-maker

 • Start from a minimal skeleton.

-• Add only high-value rules and runnable examples.
+• Add only high-value rules, examples, source requirements, and validation gates.

 refactor mode

-• Convert explanation-heavy sections into compact tables and examples.
+• Convert explanation-heavy sections into compact rules, examples, references, ledgers, and validation artifacts.

 Phase Task Output

-1 Read target docs and classify mode (create/refactor) Scope + mode
+1 Read target docs and classify mode (create/refactor/route-away) Scope + mode

-2 Build structure plan with sequential-thinking Section plan
+2 Build structure plan with sequential-thinking Section/resource plan

 • Use explicit sections with stable headings.

-• Prefer positive directives (Do X) over negative-only rules.
+• Prefer positive directives (Do X) over prohibition-only guidance when possible.

-• Use consistent terminology for the same concept across the full document.
+• Use one term per concept across the full document.

-• Keep sections small and scannable so retrieval is reliable under context pressure.
+• Keep sections small and scannable so retrieval remains reliable under context pressure.

 Category Avoid